SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/SimpleLan/Simple-LAN-Definition.md

-## A Basic LAN Application
+## A basic LAN application

 The purpose of this mini project is to define a little network simulator.
- If you understand well basic object-oriented concepts, you can skip this part of the book.
+ If you understand well basic object-oriented concepts, you can skip this part of the book even if this is fun to code a little simulator and in particular its less guided extensions.

 From an object-oriented point of view, it is really interesting because it  shows that objects encapsulate responsibilities and that inheritance is used to define incremental behavior.